Uclusion/uclusion-blog/_posts/2021-09-13-goldilocks-methodology.md

 zones? - just don't do that or suck it up says Scrum.
 What if the customer wants to have an almost immediate feedback loop? - no we prefer the requirements stay fixed for the iteration says Scrum.

-But inflexibly creating your own process is not great either.
+Creating your own process from scratch is not great either.
 For instance, I was on a team doing infrastructure work without a product owner.
 So the team had a spreadsheet where we voted on priorities.
 A few of us assigned ourselves the top item but unfortunately the spreadsheet didn't record the certainty or reasons behind the votes.

 It turned out this project's popularity was a result of recent incidents in production.
-So then we said well we will need to expand or drop this project but that wasn't allowed.
-We completed the project but the incidents stopped happening and our code was never deployed.
+Under protest, we completed the project but the incidents stopped happening and our code was never deployed.

 Whether you create your own process or start with off the shelf the key is continuing to experiment and look for the latest practices and technology to help you.